 Memories of Italia 90: Thirty Years Ago

 The 1990 World Cup, which took place between the 8th June and the 8th July in Italy, brings back a lot of memories.
 I was 16 and able to give my full attention to four weeks of football, a luxury I appreciate even more at this distance.
 I was an England fan but keen to see all the teams in action – hard to believe now, but international football still wasn’t really covered on television unless the home nations were involved.

 The final itself was a dour game marked by cynical fouls and over-acting – notably Klinsmann’s cartwheel which resulted in a straight red card for Pedro Monzón, who became the first player sent off in a World Cup Final.
 Even the penalty which settled the game was debatable, awarded for a foul on Rudi Völler and converted by Andreas Brehme.
 For the first time the World Cup Final saw only a single goal (though worse was to follow at USA ‘94).
 With a second sending-off for Argentina when Gustavo Dezotti was dismissed late on, the tournament ended on a sour note with a then-record 16 red cards.
 As West Germany’s inspirational captain Lothar Matthäus lifted the trophy, Franz Beckenbauer made history, now a World Cup winner and runner-up as both player and coach.

 In England, the national team’s unexpected success after a dire opening stage contributed to the game’s upsurge in popularity and commercial impetus.
-After Hillsborough and the dark days of the 1980s, the performance of Bobby Robson’s squad helped to rebuild the game’s image and heralded a new era for English football, cemented by the creation of the Premier League two years later.
+After Hillsborough and the dark days of the 1980s, the performance of Bobby Robson’s squad helped to rebuild the game’s image domestically and heralded a new era for English football, cemented by the creation of the Premier League two years later.
 The feel-good factor was symbolised by ‘World in Motion’, the England-New Order record which seemed to be heard everywhere that summer.
 After capitalising on his new-found celebrity with hit singles ‘Fog on the Tyne’ and ‘Geordie Boys’, Gazza was to return to Italy when he left Tottenham for Lazio in 1992.